 - Always read and follow the manufacturers' directions for use and safety, and extinguish a candle if the flame gets too close to the candle holder or container.

 Be sure to include a warning label on your candle!
+These give your customers a quick reference of important safety tips.

 < Return to CandleScience.com